Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

 TODO:
-    - When app run for first time, selecting a city and taping back, loads a Kazan forecast, but should just show a dialog on geolocation
+    - When app runs for first time, selecting a city and taping back, loads a Kazan forecast, but should just show a dialog on geolocation
-    - Sometimes geoCoder.getFromLocation(location.latitude, location.longitude, 1).first().locality
-    throws IOException: dhmg: DEADLINE_EXCEEDED: Deadline exceeded after 4.999926154s.
-        - Ask Alexey if solution for this is ok
     - When app is installed from scratch, it loads a Kazan city from DB, but DB is supposed to be empty.
     - When no inet, one needs to show all the saved cities, but not a filtered ones.
-    - isNetworkAvailable doesn't check network appearing fast enough
     - When forecast fails to download, sometimes it calls cities screen for 2 times
     - As for network connection availability, is there a way to remove double check ?
+    - Sometimes geoCoder.getFromLocation(location.latitude, location.longitude, 1).first().locality
+        throws IOException: dhmg: DEADLINE_EXCEEDED: Deadline exceeded after 4.999926154s.
+            - Seems ok
+    - WindowLeaked: Activity com.example.weatherforecast.presentation.WeatherForecastActivity has leaked window DecorView@f309362[WeatherForecastActivity] that was originally added here at android.view.ViewRootImpl.<init>(ViewRootImpl.java:797), when device location permission is asked
+    - App doesn't ask for permission when I remove it, after it was granted before

     - Put all texts to string.xml
     - Remove all superfluous Log.d